databendlabs/databend/docs/doc/10-deploy/02-deploying-databend.md

 ./server.sh
 ```

 e.
-In your browser, go to <http://127.0.0.1:9900> and enter the credentials (`minioadmin` / `minioadmin`) to log in to the MinIO Console.
+In your browser, go to <http://127.0.0.1:9900> and enter the credentials (`minioadmin` / `minioadmin`) to log into the MinIO Console.

 f.
 In the MinIO Console, create a bucket named `databend`.